 Based on type, the global microgreens market share is categorized into broccoli, cabbage, cauliflower, arugula, peas, radish, basil, carrots, and others.

-Broccoli dominates the market and is estimated to reach an expected value of USD 560 million by 2030 at a CAGR of 10%.
+Broccoli dominates the market .
 There are numerous health advantages linked with broccoli consumption, such as fighting inflammation, cancer prevention, improved heart health, and improved digestion.
 Therefore, the growing popularity of the health benefits of broccoli microgreens and the adoption of roof gardens and park gardens to grow microgreens are expected to surge the demand for microgreens through broccoli microgreens type.

 Arugula is in the second-largest position in the market.
-It is estimated to reach an expected value of USD 335 million by 2030 at a CAGR of 9.4%.
 An increase in demand for arugula microgreens is witnessed from the restaurants as it is used to garnish food items and in fresh microgreens salad.
 In addition, growing arugula is cheap as seeds are only USD 15/lb.
 It is utilized in various dishes such as pizza with pesto, mozzarella, and arugula microgreens, beef burger with arugula microgreens, and arugula microgreens pesto.

 Arugula microgreens are low in sugar, calories, carbohydrates, and fat.
 Additionally, they are high in several vital nutrients, including calcium, potassium, folate, vitamin C, vitamin K, and vitamin A. The primary health benefit associated with the consumption of the arugula is that it protects against ulcers.
 These factors drive the growth of the market.